 Travel for the common folks became a reality around the mid 19th century.
 In 1841, Thomas Cook led his first excursion for members of the Temperance movement in England.
 He arranged transport for 500 people from Leicester Campbell Street railway station to a rally in Loughborough.
 Soon after, excursions included more people and extended to other areas of the British Isles and to the continent.
 The packaged holiday was born and it changed the future of travel for the common people.

 The golden age of travel

 While Cook’s packaged holidays changed the future of travel, the concept is still popular today.
-With the start of the 20th century, new and improved modes of transportation made it easier for people to get around.
+With the start of the 20th century, new and improved transportation modes made it easier for people to get around.
 Planes, trains and automobiles became cheaper and more accessible to the masses.
 Thanks to industrialism, more people started accumulating personal wealth.
-Labour reforms brought the concept of set work schedule and suddenly people had more time on their hands.
+Labour reforms brought the concept of set work schedule, and suddenly people had more time on their hands.

 In the last 10 years alone, several game-changers brought travel to even more people.
 Blogs and social media made faraway destinations come alive.
 Cheap flights, stopovers and loyalty programs encouraged more of us to travel.
 Companies like Uber and Airbnb helped to revolutionize travel.
 Tourists no longer had to depend on unreliable and often dishonest cabs.
 They also got alternatives to expensive hotels.
 Suddenly, there was competition for tourist dollars, with deals popping up everywhere.

 The road to overtourism

 Too much of a good thing can quickly go bad.
 We have seen that happen in many cities.
 Amsterdam, Barcelona and Venice are all examples of tourism gone bad.
 Overcrowding, damage to historical monuments, roads and garbage left behind are just some of the issues.
 Locals are priced out of affordable housing as landlords see more profit from short-term rentals to tourists.
 Prices go up, and quality of life goes down.